LassoSoft/LassoGuide/lasso_guide_source/server/command-line-tools.rst

 All Lasso code is compiled before it is executed.
-Whether the code is a :term:`Lasso page` being served by Lasso server or a script being run by the lasso9 command-line tool, behind the scenes Lasso compiles the code and then executes the compiled code.
+Whether the code is a :term:`Lasso page` being served by Lasso server or a script being run by the :program:`lasso9` command-line tool, behind the scenes Lasso compiles the code and then executes the compiled code.
 (Lasso does cache the compiled code for re-use, but that is beyond the scope of this section.)

-There are certain cases where it is advantageous to compile the lasso code ahead of time.
-The Lasso platform comes with the lassoc command-line tool which aids in compiling LassoApps, Lasso libraries, and Lasso executables.
+There are certain cases where it is advantageous to compile the Lasso code ahead of time.
+The Lasso platform comes with the :program:`lassoc` command-line tool which aids in compiling LassoApps, Lasso libraries, and Lasso executables.
 Compilation can result in faster startup times, lower memory usage, and obfuscation of the source code.

 Libraries help keep memory usage down because only objects that are actually used are loaded.
 They also improve startup time.
 Lasso can start up by only loading the very basic built-in functions and objects and then let the rest of the system load in over time.

-A special type of library can be produced: a .bc bitcode file.
+A special type of library can be produced: a bitcode file (has a ".bc" file extension).
 Bitcode is a LLVM-specific format that Lasso knows how to load. bitcode files can be shared across platforms on the same processor.
-For example, the same .bc file could be used on OS X x86 and CentOS x86 .bc files don't load as fast, have about 80% larger file size and consume more memory than library files compiled into a shared library, but don't require GCC.
+For example, the same bitcode file could be used on OS X x86 and CentOS x86.
+Bitcode files don't load as fast, have about 80% larger file size and consume more memory than library files compiled into a shared library, but they don't require GCC and are cross-platform.

 Prerequisites